Crosby, Stills, Nash & Young at Red Rocks in Denver

 The show started late due to heavy winds.
-A significant thunder storm was passing over the Denver area though Red Rocks was spared the heavy rain and hail during the event.
+A significant thunderstorm passed over the Denver area through Red Rocks was spared the heavy rain and hail during the event.
 However, the dark grey glowering sky with repeated lightning over Denver was far more impressive than the feeble on-stage light show.

 This was followed by “Military Madness Is Killing My Country (No More War)” and “After the War Is Done.”
 This was not just the recycling of old Vietnam anti-war protest songs, though they were mining the same vein.
 Nevertheless, the “Power to the People” flame did not ignite.

 Did I mention they looked old?
 They’re all in their early to mid-60s.
 Neil Young wore a hat for the show, and the jumbotron showed a face that made the Rolling Stones look young.
-By the time that Young got to “Living With War In My heart” you felt that there were too many Neil Young songs during the evening.
-The song “The Restless Consumer” with it’s repeated rant of “Don’t Need No More Lies” made it seem like a Country Joe and the Fish political pep rally in Berkeley.
+By the time Young got to “Living With War In My Heart,” you felt that there were too many Neil Young songs during the evening.
+The song “The Restless Consumer,” with its repeated rant of “Don’t Need No More Lies,” made it seem like a Country Joe and the Fish political pep rally in Berkeley.

-The “We the People” preamble to the Constitution was visible on the stage, which was flanked by a curtains of horizontal red and white stripes.
-Just so you know, this was tour is called the “Freedom of Speech” tour.
-Young called out to the crowd “Muchas gracias” as they went into the song “Immigration Man.”
+The “We the People” preamble to the Constitution was visible on the stage, which was flanked by a curtain of horizontal red and white stripes.
+Just so you know, this tour is called the “Freedom of Speech” tour.
+Young called out to the crowd, “Muchas gracias,” as they went into the song “Immigration Man.”

-Crosby, Stills and Nash, formerly with The Byrds, Buffalo Springfield and the Hollies remind one of fabulous harmonies.
+Crosby, Stills, and Nash, formerly with The Byrds, Buffalo Springfield, and The Hollies, remind one of the fabulous harmonies.
 And while they didn’t measure up to studio perfection, they showed that they could still do it.
 In a flood of Baby Boomer revival tours, there are so many who can’t.
-Paul Simon is reaching for the high notes, the group Chicago just can’t any longer.
+Paul Simon is reaching for the high notes; the group Chicago just can’t any longer.

 proving that they could do the great harmonizing that still works.

-Graham Nash took to the keyboard for “Our House” that caused most of the crowd to sing along.
-This is my favorite song of theirs and took me back to college days sitting in the courtyard of my university residence hall on a sunny Sunday afternoon.
+Graham Nash took to the keyboard for “Our House,” which caused most of the crowd to sing along.
+This is my favorite song of theirs, and it took me back to my college days sitting in the courtyard of my university residence hall on a sunny Sunday afternoon.